 - GSPC believes it was not consulted effectively by EWR on this project during the 2000 Non-Statutory Consultation after which the critical decision to adopt Option E as the preferred route option was taken.

 - The 2021 Non-Statutory Consultation states that a grade separated junction at Shepreth Branch Junction is being considered by EWR.
 GSPC is concerned that this would cause significant environmental damage to the village.

 - At present, the line is planned as non-electrified.
 This means that unless new sources of traction power emerge, EWR trains will be diesel-powered, with the attendant noise and particulate pollution.

 - It is not yet certain whether the line will be freight-compatible, and this is not EWR’s decision.
 However, as it features in Network Rail’s freight strategy, we should envisage that the line will carry freight, and because of the loading on the lines around Cambridge, it is likely to run at night.

-- As things stand, none of the possible routes within option E brings any benefit to the village.
-This imbalance between benefits and disadvantages has led GSPC to oppose option E and support a new review and full public consultation of the northern route.
+- As things stand, there is no net benefit to the village from EWR.
+This imbalance between benefits and disadvantages has led GSPC to oppose Option E (the current route alignment) and support a new review and full public consultation of the northern route.

 - Detailed route alignment options being considered by EWR outside Great Shelford, but which will influence us, are a cause for concern including road closures in Little Shelford and Harston.